-So where to store your gun when you’re asleep:
+So where to keep your gun at night?

 In today’s time, the single-location gun storage might not be the solution anymore.
 Having a decentralized gun storage mechanism is more effective.
 A combination of different places, preferably under lock, would be the safest option.